marcos-abreu/gulp-bower-subset/README.md

 ### `options.cwd`
 Type: `String`

-this options should indicate the application root path, where your `bower.json` file can be found, this will default to the current folder if not specified.
+this option should indicate the application root path, where your `bower.json` file can be found, this will default to the current folder if not specified.

-The following example combines (using `gulp-concat`) all the dependencies for a project found in the `module` subfolder into one file
+The following example combines (using `gulp-concat`) all the dependencies for a project found in the `projectA` subfolder into one file

 ```javascript
 var bower   = require( 'gulp-bower-subset' ),